freebsd/redports/README.md

 Redports is a continuous integration platform for FreeBSD ports.

 This is a new attempt to fully automate the redports platform and to minimize setup and administration effort.
+This is why we are heavily depending on GitHub for user accounts, repositories and just integrate into that workflow.

 Want to help?
 IRC #redports (freenode)

 # TODO

-This are the major TODO items before we can do a first 2.0.0 release.
+This are the major items before we can do a first release.

 node:
 - poudriere integration